shan1y/skyball-capstone2/README.md

 <!-- About the Project -->
 ## :star2: About the Project

+Over the past couple years during the pandemic, we saw an increase in interest in beach volleyball due to it being an outdoor sport with minimal equipment required, it's a social sport, and easy to learn and enhance skills.
+However, for new players looking to meet others of similar skill, it could be a challenge, especially when groups are now fairly exclusive to others as they want to keep a standard skill level amongst all players or have been accustomed to arriving to the beach with "your bubble".

+For new players, the current solution that is posting on the fb group for "Toronto Beach Volleyball and Clinics" of 2K members can be daunting and ineffective.
+Over the past couple years I've been thinking of what the solution to that problem could be, and now that I'm a web developer I've been able to build my soltuion on the web.
+With Skyball, you can manage your schedule of volleyball clinics and public events, and even create your own events.

 <!-- Screenshots -->
 ### :camera: Screenshots

+When you first arrive to the site, you are greated with a log-in page.
+The website will track your clinic and meetup registrations to your username.

 ![App Screenshot](https://firebasestorage.googleapis.com/v0/b/skyball-c1e25.appspot.com/o/images%2FPicture1.png?alt=media&token=341bbab0-5af2-4cbd-9448-1dfb8150b27c)

 ![App Screenshot](https://firebasestorage.googleapis.com/v0/b/skyball-c1e25.appspot.com/o/images%2FPicture3.png?alt=media&token=4e49774f-2466-4311-93d3-38dd9dd097fe)